Prof. Dr. Markus Gangl

 In addition to political attitudes and behavior, his research interests include quantitative methods, social stratification and comparative welfare state research, with a special focus on attitudes towards redistribution and distributive justice.

-Before that, she studied Social work at the Katholische Stiftungshochschule University of Applied Sciences in Munich.
+Before that, she studied Political Science at the Otto-Suhr-Institut in Berlin.